 We call Alan one of our “Tuesday guys” because has been volunteering at Stony Glen nearly every Tuesday for the last two years.
 When Alan retired from his work at ADT Security, he was excited that he could finally spend more time at the camp, volunteering in many capacities in any given week.
 His favorite things are repairing and building things (and his least favorite is painting—which he still does wholeheartedly).
 Before Alan started volunteering here every week, he helped out on many service projects at Stony Glen over the years.
 His long-term commitment to the camp illustrates his love for the ministry and for the Lord.
 He is convinced that God gave him gifts and skills for a reason, and he is determined not to let them go to waste!
 He encourages

 people who are interested in volunteering to use the spiritual gifts that God has given them and do something that fits!
 Cleaning windows is just as important as digging ditches and preaching sermons.
 Every part of the Body of Christ is vital!
 In fact, there’s some painting I’m sure he’d like some help with!
 Alan is married to his lovely wife, Mary Anne, and has four children (Aaron, Josh, Rose, and Nate).
-He currently attends Lifehouse Church in Leroy.
+He currently attends Crossroads Community Church in Madison.
 Thanks, Alan, for all you do!

 Art Hurd has been coming out to Stony Glen since he was a 9 year old Stockader from Goss Memorial Church (where he still attends), coming to a December campout.
 Even the extreme cold and deep snow on that first experience didn’t stop him from coming back again, even as a camp counselor and boys’ group leader as an adult since the mid-80s.
 Art’s first service project experience was when he was helping lead a Battalion group as an adult as part of a week- end campout.
 In more recent years, he has volunteered monthly with his son Jason, normally right along with our regular “Tuesday Guys.”
 We are so blessed that he is happy to do whatever is needed at the

 time!
 He has done everything from painting and staining to mixing and pouring cement, to installing windows, basic carpentry work, plumbing, landscaping, filling potholes, and building bridges (and the list goes on).
 What a blessing!
 One thing that motivates him to keep serving after all these years is that he sees the impact of the activities that happen at Stony Glen on people’s lives.
 To him, “A day at Camp is always a good day.”
 Stony Glen has been a family affair for the Hurds, as both of his sons grew up attending camp, and his wife worked in the kitchen at summer camp.
-He now has five preschool granddaughters that he hopes will enjoy coming out too!
+He now has five granddaughters that he hopes will enjoy coming out too!

 Some things Art enjoys most about the camp are the trails, streams, hills, waterfalls, etc. (in all the different seasons).
 He also enjoys working with the group of Christian men who serve on Tuesdays—they help make the work experience a good one!
 He encourages anyone interested in volunteering to contact Jim or Dave to find out what you can do!
 There are opportunities for everyone—if you don’t mind some hard work, you’ll really have fun.
 Thanks, Art, for everything that you do!

 Jason Hurd has been coming to Stony Glen Camp for over 25 years.
 His first camping experience was a father-son summer camp program as a Tree Climber in Christian Service Brigade and he has come regularly ever since.
 About 13 years ago, past maintenance director, Tom Rabe, asked Jason to stay after summer camp to help out as a volunteer.
 His first job was cleaning out the septic bed with Gareth Schuld (former maintenance worker).
 We found out what a keeper he was when he came back for more after that glamorous first experience!
 We are so blessed to have Jason’s long-term volunteer support.
 He has done countless things for the camp over the years, ranging from designing the website, drawing camp maps, mapping utilities, filling potholes, roofing, operating the tractors and skid- steers, doing carpentry, and whatever else Jim or Dave ask.
 His motivation?
 Simply that people who come to camp can have a beautiful place to learn more about God and grow in relationship with Jesus like he did as growing up here.
 He also loves getting to serve alongside other godly men and learn from them in the beauty of God’s creation.
-We also recognize and are thankful for the sacrifice that his wife and two daughters make, as they give him the freedom to volunteer here on a regular basis.
-Jason and his family attend Grace Church in Bath, OH, and are expecting their third child in February.
+We also recognize and are thankful for the sacrifice that his wife and three daughters make, as they give him the freedom to volunteer here on a regular basis.
+Jason and his family attend Grace Church in Bath, OH.
 He encourages anyone looking for a way to get involved to jump in because they won’t regret serving the Lord at Stony Glen!